-Excerpted from an interview with
+Excerpted from an interview

 Rich Eldredge of the Atlanta Journal/Constitution